 Needless to say, this is one of the most popular day trips from San Antonio.

 Located an hour northeast, or 63 miles, of San Antonio, is Wimberley.
-It’s considered to be extremely beautiful and picturesque, which is why it’s one of the best day trips from San Antonio.
+It’s considered an extremely beautiful and picturesque small town in Texas, which is why it’s one of the best day trips from San Antonio.

 There are tons of fun places to visit here if you are an outdoor enthusiast.